apostrophecms-legacy/apostrophe-site/README.md

 In addition to the options you specify in `app.js`, all modules receive:

+`apos`: the `apos` object, a singleton which provides core methods for content management.
+See the [apostrophe](http://github.com/punkave/apostrophe) module documentation.

+`pages`: the `pages` object, a singleton which provides methods for dealing with the page tree.
+See the [apostrophe-pages](http://github.com/punkave/apostrophe) module documentation.

+`mailer`: a `nodemailer` transport object, ready to send email as needed.
+See the [nodemailer](http://www.nodemailer.com/) documentation.

 `site`: an object containing `title`, `shortName` and `hostName` properties, as configured in `app.js`.

 `modules`: an array of objects with `web` and `fs` properties, specifying the web and filesystem paths to each folder in the chain of overrides, which is useful if you wish to allow project-level overrides via `lib/modules` of views provided by an npm module.
+You can take advantage of this easily if you use the `mixinModuleAssets` and `serveAssets` mixins; see `assets.js` in the apostrophe module for documentation.

 ## Accessing Other Modules

 After all modules have been initialized, `apostrophe-site` calls the `setBridge` method on each module that has one.
 This method receives an object containing all of the modules as properties.
 The `people` module, for instance, uses the bridge to access the `groups` module.
+Note that this is not called until after all modules have invoked their initialization callback.

 ## Publishing Modules